vichar/final_exam_ox/README.md

 #'
 #' @param data_frame A data frame to validate.
 #'
-#' @return The original data frame, unchanged.
+#' @return A data frame with rows containing zero values (in numeric columns, excluding "Outcome" and "Pregnancies") removed.
 clean_row_with_zero <- function(data_frame) {
   for (row in 1:nrow(data_frame)) {
     for (col in names(data_frame)) {